CARCHEX vs. CarShield

 +1 more

 CARCHEX and CarShield are both established extended car warranty companies with solid reputations.
-What’s interesting, however, is that both companies sell the exact same warranties provided by a third company called American Auto Shield.
+However, both companies sell the exact same warranties provided by a third company called American Auto Shield.
+So what’s the difference between them?
+That’s what our experts wanted to find out.

 - CARCHEX is likely best if you drive a vehicle with more than 150,000 miles because it often offers a lower deductible on high-mileage vehicles.

-- CarShield is likely best if you drive a vehicle with fewer than 150,000 miles since it has a lower minimum deductible.
+- CarShield is likely best if you drive a vehicle with fewer than 150,000 miles since it has a lower minimum deductible and more plan options that tend to offer greater benefits for newer vehicles.

 Our take on CARCHEX